 Using a pressure washer to get rid of all the algae, lichen and moss that's covering your patio can help you skip the hard work of using a manual scrubbing brush.
-Their powerful pump and narrow nozzle make pressure washers blast water in a forceful spray, which will remove dirt and grime quickly while using water more efficiently than a normal garden hose.
+Their powerful pump and narrow nozzle make pressure washers blast water in a forceful spray.
+This removes dirt and grime from paving slabs quickly, while using water more efficiently than a normal garden hose.

 Which pressure washer do I need?